For full access for members, please log in - [ Member Login ]

 World Menopause Day 2014

-To celebrate World Menopause Day, October 18th 2014, IMS is launching a new campaign with the theme 'Prevention of diseases after menopause'.
+To celebrate World Menopause Day on October 18th 2014, IMS is launching a new campaign with the theme “Prevention of diseases after menopause”.

 An educational toolkit of materials has been developed to support local country initiatives throughout the month of October to raise awareness of this potential health issue and many have been translated into key languages to ensure the campaign has a truly international perspective.

-Translations of the review are available free of charge to download – see links below.
+Translations of the review are available free of charge to download in English - see links below.
 Other translations will be added as they become available.

 The IMS grants permission to individuals only to reproduce the copies of the review for their own personal use but requests that organisations contact Ms Lee Tomkins, IMS Executive Director for advice on how to order reprints.

 A short accompanying slide kit, ‘Prevention of diseases after menopause’ for physician education has also been produced and is available in the following languages:

 The poster can be used in a physician’s waiting room or reception, in libraries, or during health awareness meetings for women.
 The poster can be used throughout the year to encourage women to seek help and advice from their health care professional.
 It is available in the following languages: